tnichols217/notes/Calc 3/1 - Vectors.md

 # Vectors in 3D space
 ## Right hand rule
-Most commonly, for 3D spa
+Most commonly, for 3D space we follow the right hand rule. on your right hand when your hand curls it moves from x to y, and when your thumb points up, th